josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

 Your users aren't as enamored—and therefore, not as patient—as you are.
-Your users came to this site to get something done, and they aren't interested in waiting longer than they need to for _anything_, regardless of how cool it may be.
+Your users came to this site to get something done, and they aren't interested in waiting longer than they need to for anything, regardless of how cool it may be.

 My advice is: try to make your transitions as quick as possible, without being so short that the user might miss them.
 As a rule of thumb, I find that most single transitions work best somewhere in the 150–400 millisecond range (0.15 to 0.4 seconds).
-If you have an out-then-in, you can double that.
-(You wouldn't want the whiplash of _two_ separate animations crashing through as fast as possible.)
+If you have back-to-back transitions--as one element moves out then another moves in, for example--you can double that.
+(You wouldn't want the whiplash of _two_ separate animations rushing by.)

 <CalloutPlusQuote>